CMSExperiment/CMS-institutes-map/README.md

-CMS-institutes-map
+CMS institutes map
 ==================

-A visual record of all CMS collaborating institutes and the projects they participate in
+Replacement for the outdated map currently on the CMS website.
+Work in progress!